StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 ## Project Goals
 - Develop a Custom CNN that is capable of accurately classify multiple land types based on Sentinel-2 multispectral satellite imagery.
-- Utilise pre-trained models to leverage existing knowledge and serve as benchmarks for comparison
+- Utilise State-Of-The-Art (SOTA) models to leverage existing knowledge and serve as benchmarks for comparison
 - Implement Data preprocessing and augmentation techniques to handle datasets such as BigEarthNet
 - Incorporate various visualisation techniques to further ensure transparency and trust in the model's prediction